SAIC-ATS/ARTTECH-5010/syllabus.md

             - `#include`
             - `#pragma once` vs. `#ifndef FOO ...`
     - Compiler
-        - The process of translating our C++ langauge instructions (code) into hardware-specific instructions (code).
+        - The process of translating our C++ language instructions (code) into hardware-specific instructions (code).
         - Usually produces object (`*.o`) files, usually behind the scenes.
     - Linker
         - Fuses all of the compiled object files and libraries (including 3rd party libraries) into an executable application.